 At Assistant Match, you simply create an account and the company will match you with companies that are a good fit.
 Compared to these other companies, Assistant Match offers more support during the job search portion, making it a great resource if you’re just getting started as a virtual assistant.
 Pay ranges from $12 to $15 per hour and you can earn up to $25 per hour if you have graphic design experience.

-Lifebushido is always hiring for pat-time virtual assistant positions.
+Lifebushido is always hiring for part-time virtual assistant positions.
 You must work a minimum of 5 hours per week and if you do a good job, you can increase your hours to 20 per week.
 Lifebushido hires people worldwide so you can apply whether you live in New York, Chicago or a remote corner of the globe.

 24/7 Virtual Assistant is a company that hires administrative assistants to work with companies across the world.
-The actively encourage you to include any additional languages you speak, so being multilingual will be a plus for landing a position here.
-If interested, send your resume to email@example.com.
+They actively encourage you to include any additional languages you speak, so being multilingual will be a plus for landing a position here.
+If interested, send your resume to firstname.lastname@example.org.

-24/7 Virtual Assistant pays an average of $10 to $12 per hour depending you your skill level and the client’s requirements.
+24/7 Virtual Assistant pays an average of $10 to $12 per hour depending on your skill level and the client’s requirements.
 They claim 90% of their clients require anywhere from 20 to 120 hours of work per month from virtual assistants so there are opportunities for both part-time and full-time employment.

 Become a Virtual Assistant

 Whatever you decide to do, working remotely as a virtual assistant can enable you to travel the world and experience all it has to offer while still earning a living.
 For more information on the location independent lifestyle, check out our community.
-Here you’ll find a wealth of information on how to start working remotely, what it’s like to live life on the road and how to take your career ambitions to the next level.
+Here you’ll find a wealth of information on how to start working remotely, what it’s like to live life on the road, and how to take your career ambitions to the next level.